Infectious Diseases in Adults 2026

 - Live Online

 This program uses state-of-the-art streaming technology to present sessions online in real time.
-Participants can attend from any location, and can interact with faculty via live chat.
+Participants can attend from any location, and can interact with faculty via live chat and interactive meet-the-professor sessions.

 Additionally, all sessions will be recorded and made available to participants for online viewing for 90 days after the end of the course.